St. Thomas Orchestra

-Yes, students may fulfill the Fine Arts Requirement FREE OF CHARGE by playing in String Orchestra for four semesters (one credit per semester).
+Yes, students may fulfill the Fine Arts Requirement FREE OF CHARGE by playing in Orchestra for four semesters (one credit per semester).
 You'll continue to earn one free credit per semester if you participate for more than four semesters.

 The Freshmen Music Option provides free 30-minute, one credit music lessons to all first year students involved in a large ensemble.
 Freshmen orchestra students receive free lessons on their performing instrument.

 Auditions are held during the first week of rehearsals in the Brady Educational Center.
 Students should prepare one or two pieces which show both lyrical and technical playing.
 In addition to your prepared piece(s), there will also be some sight-reading.
 The audition will last no more than ten minutes.